 Donors may contribute to the Fund and join with others who seek to ensure our region’s communities are resilient and supported in spite of federal policy shifts.
 Donors may elect to provide both general support and contributions designated for specific jurisdictions.
-Individuals or organizations that contribute $50,000 or more to the Fund are eligible to serve on a committee that will advise on grant decisions and future Fund priorities.
+Individuals or organizations that contribute $50,000 or more to the Fund are eligible to serve on the Steering Committee that advises on grant decisions and future Fund priorities.

 Initially, the Resilience Fund will accept grant requests by invitation only in response to urgent needs identified by the fund advisors, other contributors, and colleagues in the philanthropic community.
 The Fund is currently focused on changes in international travel, immigration, and deportation policies that have an impact on residents and families in the Greater Washington region.
 In the future, we anticipate supporting policy analysis and advocacy around federal budget proposals that would have an adverse impact on our region.

 Thank you on behalf of the Resilience Fund Steering Committee:

 Harman Family Foundation

 Rob and Sheri Rosenfeld

 We invite you to join with us and others who seek to ensure that our region’s communities are resilient and supported in spite of federal policy shifts by contributing to The Resilience Fund.